 Jamilee Lacy is an art museum leader, curator and writer committed to today's art and artists.

 As of March 2023, she is also the Executive Director of the Frye Art Museum in Seattle.
 She was previously the inaugural Director and Chief Curator of Providence College Galleries, where she oversaw contemporary art exhibitions, collections, publications, educational programs, public art, and more.
 She is a commissioning curator of The Trustees’ Art & Landscape program, for which she organized “Counterculture,” a public art installation by Rose B. Simpson on the ancestral lands of the Stockbridge-Munsee Band of Mohicans; “Counterculture” is traveling to sights across the country through 2025.
 In 2020, Lacy received a curatorial research fellowship from the Andy Warhol Foundation for the Visual Arts in support of her forthcoming exhibition project Digital River, Burning Mountain: Shanshui Art Now.
-Her curatorial projects have been discussed in Artforum, Art in America, Artnews, Artnet.com, The Boston Globe, L.A.
+Her curatorial projects and museum initiatives have been discussed in Artforum, Art in America, Artnews, Artnet.com, The Boston Globe, The Chicago Reader, L.A.
 Times, New York Times, and Hyperallergic, among other publications.

 On behalf of Providence College Galleries, Lacy also co-founded two cooperative organizations: Interlace Grant Fund and My HomeCourt.
 She serves on the executive committee for Interlace, which annually funds nearly $100,000 of emergency and project grants for Providence visual artists.
 For My HomeCourt, a public art initiative produced in collaboration with City of Providence Parks and Providence College alums, she sits on the board of directors and leads the curation of court mural projects.
-In late 2023, Lacy will curate a court mural for Providence’s Ninth Street Courts designed by Sanford Biggers.
+In late 2023, Lacy curated a court mural for Providence’s Ninth Street Courts designed by Sanford Biggers.

 She lives in Seattle with her husband, the conceptual artist Stephen Lacy of Academy Records, and their two cats Judy and Sweety.